BlafKing/sd-civitai-browser-plus/README.md

 # Changelog 📋

 <h3>v3.5.1</h3>

+* Bug fix: NSFW filtering fixed.

+---
+<h3>v3.5.1</h3>

-* Temp fix: Quick fix for the new NSFW system
+* Temp fix: Quick fix for the new NSFW system.
    - NSFW models may be returned when NSFW is disabled, this is an issue with the public CivitAI API.
    - Search results currently do not get influenced by the NSFW setting, also an issue with the API.
-* Bug fix: Better automatic coloring for white theme
+* Bug fix: Better automatic coloring for white theme.

 ---
 <h3>v3.5.0</h3>